 Day Trip to Madison, Indiana

-A couple of weekends ago my family and I decided to take a drive to historic Madison, Indiana.
+My family and I decided to make a day trip to Madison Indiana.
 My husband and I have been there a couple of times, but we had not taken our kids with us before.
 It was a spur of the moment decision a few days before.
 We did not have a plan in mind; we were not going to hit any big festival or any organized children’s activities.
 Most of the time we spend the day doing just that.
 But on this lazy Sunday afternoon, we just wanted to enjoy the cool, beautiful fall weather and know that Madison is a great little town to do just so.

 Madison is about 55 miles from Louisville.
 We follow US HWY 42 East through Prospect, Goshen, and into Henry and Trimble counties.
 The roads are sprawling with horse farms, fence lines and pastures, and landscapes strewn with breathtaking fall foliage.
 This is the time of year to take this drive!
 You will pass through the small town of Bedford, KY.
 This is another place we hope to check out soon; as we were driving we passed Bray Orchard and Roadside Market and totally wanted to stop!
 Look for a split in the road at a Marathon gas station.
 Turn left onto US HWY 421 North.
 Follow that to Milton, KY, where the road leads to the 421 North Bridge over the Ohio River to Madison, IN.